The Basics of California Bicycle LawsRequest Free Consultation

 California follows a “wherever you can ride” rule for bicycles.
 This means you can legally ride a bike wherever you can ride as fast as traffic.
 This naturally eliminates major freeways but allows bike riding on the streets in most communities, neighborhoods, and urban areas as well as on designated bike paths.
 If you’re riding slower than vehicle traffic you must ride with traffic, as close to the right side of the road as possible except when avoiding hazards, passing, or making a left turn, and only if there is no bike lane present.

 Importantly, bikes may take up a lane on roads too narrow for vehicle passing.
 This often misunderstood rule sometimes leaves drivers at fault in accidents.
 Car drivers are not allowed to interfere in a bike rider’s safe operation of their bicycle and must leave at least a 3-foot distance between car and bike when passing.
+Most drivers do not know this, and end up in car accidents in San Diego.
 Many California cities, including San Diego, have sharrows (shared-lane markings) on the roadways as guidance for bikes and vehicles.

 Cities and local ordinances control whether or not bikes are allowed on sidewalks.